Short answer: Yes.

 Flushing a water heater is relatively simple.
 And you can find several quality instructionals on how to flush a water heater.

-But using a professional has it’s advantages.
+But using a professional has its advantages.
 Most quality plumbers will also check the rest of your water heater to make sure the whole thing is running in tip-top shape.
-So if you don’t feel confident about doing it yourself or don’t have the time, contact a professional for help.

 Mr. Plumber has been serving the plumbing needs of homeowners in the greater Atlanta metro area since 1966.